Everything you need to know about visiting Abu Dhabi in March

 - Why not try an Abu Dhabi sightseeing cruise from either Emirates Palace Marina or Yas Marina with Yellow Boats

-- For a more serene experience, try kayaking in the mangroves taking you to some of the city’s most beautiful nature spots
+- For a more serene experience, try kayaking in the mangroves, taking you to some of the city’s most beautiful nature spots.

-Day trips from Abu Dhabi in March
+Day Trips From Abu Dhabi in March

 Keeping with our island theme, if you want to head beyond Abu Dhabi city, this is the perfect time of year to head west and visit Sir Bani Yas Island.
-Sitting off the coast from Ruwais, from the Jebel Dhanna Jetty you are transported by ferry to one of the UAE’s largest nature reserves.
+Sitting off the coast from Ruwais, from the Jebel Dhanna Jetty, you are transported by ferry to one of the UAE’s largest nature reserves.

 The best thing to try at this time of year is Glamping in Abu Dhabi – there are a few spots to be found really close to the city and some further afield – check them all out here in our complete guide to Abu Dhabi glamping.

-Abu Dhabi with kids in March
+Abu Dhabi With Kids in March

-With on going COVID-19 restrictions, parks and outdoor spaces are the winning formula for kids in 2022.
 The weather is still cool enough in March to be out in all but the peak of the day.
 Why not try these venues around the city:

 - Jubail Mangrove Park – our go-to outdoor venue for getting some fresh air this winter.
 Whether you come at high tide and enjoy the serene aqua waters or come around low tide to see the sea life scampering beneath, it’s one of Abu Dhabi’s most beautiful areas for families to explore.

 - Al Hudayriyat Island – From the high adrenaline activities at Circuit X High Ropes Course, BMX Park & Skate Park to the more serene Heritage Trail that loops along the coast ending at the Marsana beach and food trucks, its the perfect place to enjoy the fresh spring weather in Abu Dhabi